navaneethdubbaka/Resources_Dev/requests/README.md

 # Python requests — Calling HTTP APIs

-> A teachable progression from a basic HTTP GET request to an authenticated, multi-turn OpenAI-compatible LLM client.

 Read the scripts in numerical order.
 Each one introduces a single capability used by a later example.